jcsoo/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The biggest immediate issue that I faced was performance; the current version takes about 30 minutes to process project_video.mp4.

+A simple approach would be to reduce the size of the video being processed; instead of 1280x720, I attempted to process it at 640x360.
+This worked with original sliding window search (after adjusting window sizes) but I was unable to get this to work successfully with `search_cars` which uses HOG sub-sampling.
+I believe that this is mainly because of the hard-coded window / block size which makes it difficult to change the `scale` parameter below 1.

+There are also some structural limitations that force a single colorspace for all feature extraction.
+It's very possible that different feature extraction techniques could work well with different colorspaces - for instance, spatial binning might work fine in grayscale, and color histograms might work better with a different colorspace than HOG.

+Finally, the current predictor produces a simple binary classifiation, and the heatmap simply sums those binary predictions for each pixel.
+Other predictors (such as a Neural Network classifier) might be able to include a confidence value that would produce a wider range of values for the heatmap, allowing the system to better distinguish between false positives and true positives.